DimitriMan/DimitriMan.github.io/index.md

 title: ""
 ---

-# Brief Summary
+# Research Interest

-I am [Your Name], a [your role, e.g. PhD Candidate / Researcher / Data Scientist] with experience in [fields / domains].
-I specialize in [key skills or focus], and I am passionate about [what motivates you professionally].
+I am interested in data analysis, predictive modeling, and quantitative research, with a focus on time series forecasting, statistical modeling, and their applications in financial markets, risk management, and investment strategies.

 # Education